Blog

 3. Making Assumptions

-You may enter a dialogue or even an interview process with a candidate with a fixed idea in your mind about the sort of person they are.
-This is dangerous on two levels: firstly, it means you may be biased and not listen to their answers properly and secondly, you do that candidate a disservice in becoming frustrated when they don’t turn out to be the perfect hire that you had envisioned.
-This can be avoided by simply avoiding making assumptions before the interview.
+You may enter a dialogue or even an interview process with a candidate with a fixed idea in your mind about who they are.
+This is dangerous on two levels: firstly, it means you may be biased and not listen to their answers properly, and secondly, you may do that candidate a disservice in becoming frustrated when they don’t turn out to be the perfect hire that you had envisioned.
+This can be avoided by simply being aware of this risk and avoiding making assumptions before the interview.

 4. Avoiding Job Seekers

-There can be a sense of snobbery about headhunting a candidate from another company, but just because you’ve recruited from outside the pool of job seekers, it doesn’t mean you’ve made the best hire.
-Active job seekers do make excellent candidates and should not be ignored as potential interviewees.
-You could be missing out on someone with the right qualifications for your organization.
+There can be hesitation about hiring a candidate who is actively seeking a job because a misconception sometimes exists that all the good candidates are already employed.
+Therefore, recruiters often look outside the pool of job seekers and focus on passive candidates.
+However, active job seekers do make excellent candidates and should not be ignored as potential interviewees.
+You could easily be missing out on someone with the right qualifications for your organization if you focus on passive candidates.

 Shaun Welsh, an HR Manager at Writemyx and Originwritings agrees, he states: “The jobs market is fairly fluid and people leave their jobs for a number of reasons; it doesn’t mean they’re not worth looking at.
 Take the time to look through their skill sets and length of time unemployed before making a rash decision.”